jamesdoc/jamesdoc.com/src/events/2024/02-iccm-eu.md

 - Read Galatians 5:22 - Fruit of the Spirit
 - Now pick a piece of technology that you use everyday and think about the ways in which it might shape and change you.
 - How does that area of technology help / hinder you in living out the Fruit of the Spirit or more broadly your walk with Christ?

+## Day 2: Deploy

+### Part One

+#### Matthew 5:13-16

+> You are the salt of the earth.
+But if the salt loses its saltiness, how can it be made salty again?
+It is no longer good for anything, except to be thrown out and trampled underfoot.
+> You are the light of the world.
+A town built on a hill cannot be hidden.
+Neither do people light a lamp and put it under a bowl.
+Instead they put it on its stand, and it gives light to everyone in the house.
+In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven.

+#### Discussion

+**Personal integration**

+- How does your identity as a Christian shape your thinking about your work?
+- When making decisions about the tech that we build, how can we ensure that our choices reflect our commitment to serving God?

+**Planning**

+- In what ways can we incorporate Christian principles into the planning and implementation of technological solutions?
+- Are there guidelines or questions we can we establish as a team to ensure that our technology deployments align with our Christian values?

+**Distinctiveness**

+- How can we maintain our identity as Kingdom people amidst the fast-paced and often secular environment of technology development and deployment?

+**Improvement**

+- How can we regularly assess and reflect on our technology deployment practices to ensure that they continue to honour and glorify God?
+- What mechanisms can we put in place to facilitate ongoing dialogue and accountability regarding the alignment of our technology deployment efforts with our Christian faith?

+---

+#### The Tower (Genesis 11)

+#### The Tabernacle (Exodus 35)

+#### Discussion

+**Start here**

+- Which of the four principles resonates or challenges you the most: glorifying God, serving others, thinking through consequences, or being prayerful?

+**Glory**

+- Have you ever felt pressured to build your own “tower" of success or identity?
+What did that look like for you?
+- How can we recognise when we're prioritising our, or our organisation’s, glory over God's glory in our work?

+**Service**

+- Think about yourself, and the team that you work with; what are the examples where you see service motivated by love?
+- How might you deepen and grow that?

+**Consequences**

+- How do you currently  look at the tech you’re involved with to think about God’s Kingdom?
+- Can you think of a specific instance where failing to consider consequences led to unintended outcomes in a project or decision?
+- What steps can we take to ensure that our efforts contribute to advancing God's kingdom purposes (eg: promoting justice, reconciliation, serving others)?

+**Prayerful**

+- How might you cultivate a deeper dependance on God through prayer when thinking about what technology to implement?
+- Who do you know around your who models this well?
+How can you learn from them?

+**Other**

+- How can we support and encourage each other in maintaining a focus on glorifying God and serving others in our technological endeavours?
+What could you set up within your teams to support this?